Vietnam at a Glance

 Moving to Vietnam

 Your move to Vietnam will take you to a drawn-out country in southeast Asia, sharing borders with Laos, China and Cambodia.
 Vietnam not only attracts visitors, tourists and travelers.
-It has also become an attractive destination for expats moving to Vietnam.
+It has also become an attractive destination for expats.

 Geography and Climate in Vietnam